debojitkakoti/blog-debojdevops/_posts/2019-02-22-Grok_patterns_akamai.markdown

 title:  "Learning grok patterns"
 date:   2019-02-22 14:10:51 +0800
 categories: Ops
-tags: Ops, grok, akamai, logstash
+tags: Ops
 description: This posts contains how I learnt grok patterns by writing one for akamai log
 ---

 The ability to query data being shipped to ELK stacks depends on the data being